Sweden–United States relations

+Sweden's accession into NATO was finalized on 7 March 2024.
+The United States has observer status with the regional BEAC and CBSS.

 History

 Colonies and early United States

-Like many European powers, Sweden participated in the colonization of America that started in the 17th century.
+Like many European powers, Sweden participated in the colonization of North America that started in the 17th century.
 The first Swedish colony along the banks of the Delaware River was established in 1638 (see New Sweden).

 Sweden under king Gustavus III was the first country not engaged in the American Revolutionary War to recognize the young American republic.
 The Swedish Count Axel von Fersen was a distinguished soldier during the war, serving as an interpreter between General Rochambeau and General Washington.
 Also the Swedish count Curt von Stedingk, led the second assault during the Siege of Savannah in 1779.
 Both were made members of the Society of the Cincinnati.

 In 1783 the United States' Ambassador to Paris, Benjamin Franklin, and the Swedish Ambassador, Count Gustaf Philip Creutz, signed a Treaty of Amity and Commerce.

 From 1801-02, Sweden was allied with the United States during the First Barbary War, fought against the Barbary corsairs to prevent further disruption of trade in the Mediterranean Sea.